alexandraholcombe/cr-csharp-week3/README.md

         > "Elizabeth", id is 10
         > "Katie", id is 11
 * Example Output: `{Elizabeth object}, {Katie object}`

-**The DeleteAll method for the Client class will return an empty list of Client objects and delete all rows from the clients table.**
-* Example Input: none
-* Example Input: `{empty list}`

 **The Save method for the Client class will save new Clients to the database.**
 * Example Input: